THUDM/GLM-4/finetune_demo/README_en.md

    as `model_dir`.
 3. After completing the above operations, you can use the fine-tuned model normally.
 Other calling methods remain unchanged.
+4. This fine-tuning script has not been tested on long texts of 128K or 1M tokens.
+Fine-tuning long texts requires GPU devices with larger memory and more efficient fine-tuning solutions, which developers need to handle on their own.

 ## Reference